Damzwan/sketchmate/docs/COMPETITION.md

 **1. Score on vote rate, not vote count.** Every entry counts *impressions* (same rule as the feed: on screen for more than 1.5 seconds), so the ratio `votes / impressions` is available.

+An impression is counted **once per (entry, viewer), ever** — enforced by the `competition_impressions` ledger ([§4.6](#46-competition_impressions)), not by the client's per-session set alone.
+The numerator is one vote per voter per entry, so the denominator has to count people rather than page loads.
+Counting renders instead would mean an entry seen five times by one engaged user scores `1/5` against `1/1` for an entry seen once, i.e. the entries the most active users look at rank as though nobody liked them — and it would let anyone push a rival down simply by reloading the grid.

 A raw ratio is far too noisy at small samples — a 1-vote, 1-impression entry would beat 40 votes from 200 views — so the ranking uses the **Wilson score lower bound** at 95% confidence: